 Disclosure: By posting this homemade PB&J frozen yogurt in a bag recipe, I am entering into the Taste the Mighty Concord Welch’s Recipe Contest, a sponsored recipe contest in which I am eligible to win prizes.
 I was not compensated for my time.
+This post also contains affiliate links.

 The warm front that hit this week had me dreaming about spring-time.
 How could I not when I was outside in a t-shirt and flip-flops this week?!
 We’ve spent a lot of time soaking up the sun these last few days, and I decided to break out one of my fav warm weather food activities – ice cream in a bag.